Illinois Disabled Veteran Benefits

 3) Returning Veterans' Homestead Exemption.
 A $5,000 reduction in EAV for the taxable year in which you return from active duty in an armed conflict, and (for returns in 2010 and later) also for the following taxable year; it is available again each time you return from a later qualifying deployment.
 Filed on Form PTAX-341 (PDF).

 The forms and the annual-renewal trap: the SHEVD is applied for on Form PTAX-342, Application for Standard Homestead Exemption for Veterans with Disabilities (PDF) (the official state form, available from your county assessment office).
 Then, in most counties you must re-verify every year on Form PTAX-342-R, Annual Verification of Eligibility (PDF), or the exemption can be terminated.
-One exception: a veteran certified by the VA as 100% permanent and total generally does not have to re-file the annual verification — confirm this with your county assessor, since counties administer it.
-Deadlines are set by each county (commonly around March/April), so ask yours for the exact date.
+Two exceptions: a veteran certified by the VA as having a combined 100% service-connected rating and deemed permanently and totally disabled is no longer required to reapply each year, and a veteran who qualifies through the WWII-veteran provision also does not need to reapply — confirm either with your county assessor, since counties administer it.
+Deadlines are set by each county and vary widely (Lake County's annual PTAX-342-R renewal deadline, for example, is October 1; other counties set their own dates), so ask yours for the exact date rather than assuming a statewide deadline.

 - Find your county Chief County Assessment Office / Supervisor of Assessments (search "[your county] IL supervisor of assessments veterans exemption").
 They administer this, not the state.